 Step 2: Set Up Your Selling Platforms

-The multi-platform approach is no longer optional—it's essential.
-Successful resellers in 2025 sell on 3-5 platforms simultaneously to maximize exposure and income.
+The multi-platform approach is no longer optional - it's the standard.
+Successful resellers in 2026 sell on 3-5 platforms simultaneously to maximize exposure and income.
 Here's where to start:

 Primary Platforms for New Resellers